datastax/metric-collector-for-apache-cassandra/dashboards/k8s-build/README.md

 1. Install the OperatorHub Lifecycle Manager (OLM) if you haven't already

-   `curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/0.14.1/install.sh | bash -s 0.14.1`
+   `curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/0.15.1/install.sh | bash -s 0.15.1`

    This installs a number of custom resource definitions and an operator that handles installing _other_ operators.

 1. Install the Grafana Operator

-   `kubectl create -n cass-operator -f dashboards/k8s-build/generated/grafana/operator.yaml`
+   `kubectl create -f dashboards/k8s-build/generated/grafana/operator.yaml`

-   This will pull down and start the Grafana operator.
-The operator is installed in a new namespace `grafana-operator` along with a configuration indicating it should watch the `default` namespace for resources it manages.
+   This will pull down and start the Grafana operator along with a configuration indicating it should watch the `default` namespace for resources it manages.
 Should the installation require different namespaces change the values within this file and re-apply it to the cluster.

 1. Configure and install the `GrafanaDataSource`